At Shamiri, we are all about scale. We want to serve 1 million youth per year by 2027. And that means exponential growth. Here's how we are doing it.

 To do this, we first started by setting up Shamiri Hubs.
 Shamiri Hubs are semi-autonomous hubs that are run by a full-time Hub Coordinator who is not a Shamiri staff member.
 Think of hubs as mini franchises.
 We train and support Hub Coordinators to set up Hubs which can host 10 Shamiri Supervisors and 100 Shamiri Fellows, thus serving up to 20,000 youths per year.

-Over the past few years, we’ve set up hubs across Kenya, including in Dagoretti and Donholm in Nairobi County, Gatundu, Kiambu and Githunguri in Kiambu County, Kajiado in Narok County, as well as in Addis Ababa in nearby Ethiopia.
+Over the past few years, we’ve set up hubs across Kenya, including in Dagoretti and Donholm in Nairobi County, Gatundu, Kiambu and Githunguri in Kiambu County, Kajiado in Kajiado County, as well as in Addis Ababa in nearby Ethiopia.

 Additionally, we want other organizations to replicate our model.
 Since 2022, we’ve worked with community-based NGOs to implement the Shamiri model in areas where they have a footprint as Shamiri Partners.
 Borrowing from Mulago speak, we call these organizations “Doers.”
 Over the past two years, we’ve worked to identify organizations that aligned with our goals and mission, but that also have the capacity to implement.
 We now work with eight such organizations, all of whom have varying expertise and backgrounds.
 Some, like Activate Action in Homa Bay and Youth Café in Murang’a, are youth-led community-based organizations that have historically worked on supporting vulnerable youths, primarily those living with HIV and disabilities, in rural counties across Kenya.
 Others, like the Women Volunteers for Peace (WOVOP) in Kisumu and Tunaweza Empowerment Organization (TEO) in Migori, have historically worked on women empowerment programs, including supporting at-risk girls and young women through health promotion and anti-gender-based violence programming.